malkhamis-panw/gaia/doc/documentation.md

 Type: `string`

-ID of the Defender reporting.
+ID of the enforcer reporting.

 ##### `enforcerNamespace` [`required`]

 Type: `string`

-Namespace of the Defender reporting.
+Namespace of the enforcer reporting.

 ##### `exit`